- Type of publication: Instruction Guide

 Current service contributions, as well as going concern and solvency special payments required under the PBSR, should be calculated regardless of the maximum funding permitted by the ITR.
 The information should be clearly and separately disclosed in the actuarial report.

 OSFI expects the minimum required contributions under the PBSR to be paid to the pension fund unless these amounts do not qualify as eligible contributions under the ITR.
-Total contributions for the current service cost and to fully fund the deficit on the basis of the maximum funding valuation are considered eligible contributions under the ITR.
+Total contributions for the current service cost and special payments to fully fund the deficit on the basis of the maximum funding valuation are considered eligible contributions under the ITR.

 Contact Details for Additional Information